uhuntu/redmine_rediss/CONTRIBUTING.md

-## How to contribute to Redmine Xapian plugin
+## How to contribute to Redmine Rediss plugin

 #### **Did you find a bug?**